 This option enables the RAID subsystem to place idle HDDs of a Raid Set in Low RPM Mode, where drives' heads are unloaded and drive platters speed is reduced to around 4000 RPM.
-The power saving is from 35% to 45%.
-Recovery time is 15 seconds
+The power consumption of the Idle HDD saving is from 35% to 45%.
+Recovery time is 15 seconds.